-Enrollment Policies and Information
+Enrollment Policies and Student Handbook

 The Academies of Math and Science (AMS) are open-enrollment, tuition-free public charter schools that operate based on a contract with their authorizer, the Arizona State Board for Charter Schools.
 This policy outlines AMS’ enrollment and admission practices.
 If you have any questions related to the information outlined herein, please contact the school’s Registrar or Principal at the campus you are interested in.
 We encourage potential families to attend informational meetings or tours at any campus of interest to learn more about our schools.
 Please note that attending interviews, meetings, or tours is not a requirement or a condition of admission or enrollment.
 AMS widely informs the community about the opportunity to enroll at AMS.